 Data tables are notoriously pesky elements to wrestle down into a narrow viewport.
 They can have a large number of columns or rows.
-Cells may contain simple data or entire paragraphs.
-Let’s say for the sake of the article that it’s all appropriate, or if anything, that such a table could possibly show up on your website.
+Cells may contain simple data or entire it’s all appropriate, or if anything, that such a table could possibly show up on your website.
 How do we proceed?
 Well, that really depends.

 There are plenty of solutions already in the wild.
 Some are good, some are not so good.
-Personally, I have an aversion to anything that would irretrievably remove content from view or forgo the table element altogether.
+Personally, I have an aversion t remove content from view or forgo the table element altogether.
 These options either exhibit bad practices in responsive design or skirt the issue entirely.

 What makes tables more difficult than other elements in a responsive site is that you need to maintain the relationship between the data and its respective column and row headers — visually and in code.
 This means that you end up sacrificing some of the flexibility that you have with other types of elements.
 In particularly tall tables, it’s pretty easy to lose track of the column headings.